The Inward Investment and International Taxation Review: Austria

 Losses in connection with business income may be carried forward indefinitely.
 For corporations, losses may only be deducted up to 75 per cent of business income, subject to certain exceptions (inter alia, liquidation, insolvency).
-For losses from the year 2020, a loss carry-back was introduced because of the covid-19 crisis.
+For losses from 2020, a loss carry-back was introduced because of the covid-19 pandemic.

 The deduction of losses is denied in the case of a shell company purchase, which occurs in case of a substantial change in the organisational and economic structure of the corporate taxpayer together with a paid substantial change in the shareholder structure.
 An exception applies in case of a financial reorganisation that should save a substantial number of jobs.

 The corporate income tax rate is 25 per cent.
 There is a minimum corporate income tax for resident taxpayers.
-For AG it is €3,500 per year.
-For GmbH it is €1,750 per year, however, reduced to €500 in the first five years and €1,000 in the subsequent five years.
+For an AG, it is €3,500 per year.
+For a GmbH, it is €1,750 per year, although it is reduced to €500 in the first five years and €1,000 in the subsequent five years.
 The minimum corporate income tax can be credited against later corporate income tax liabilities.